javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 - [Visual Studio Code](https://code.visualstudio.com/) (free).
 - [Netbeans](http://netbeans.org/) (paid).

-All of the IDEs except cross-platform.
+All of the IDEs accept cross-platform.

 For Windows, there's also a "Visual Studio" editor, don't mess it with "Visual Studio Code".
 "Visual Studio" is a paid and actually very powerful Windows-only editor, well-suited for .NET platform.
 A free version of it is called ([Visual Studio Community](https://www.visualstudio.com/vs/community/)).